ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/components/dropdown-button.md

 ## How to use

-Menu items can be provided to the buttons as hyperlink button data, or as bespoke button components.
+Menu items can be provided to the dropdown button as hyperlink button data, or as bespoke button components.
 When a menu item requires a specific action other than a href, and uses Javascript to perform that action, then a bespoke component should be built an passed in as html.